-- auction reserve prices and any applicable multipliers or discounts for contracts with different tenors; and - how any over or under recovery from the auction would be treated (e.g. returned to market participants in the form of lower tariffs, or to carry out works to reduce congestion).
+- auction reserve prices and any applicable multipliers or discounts for contracts with different tenors - how any over or under recovery from the auction would be treated, for example returned to market participants in the form of lower tariffs, or to carry out works to reduce congestion.

-As Box 4.6 highlights, there are some marked differences between the auction formats used by National Grid and those used for interconnection capacity in Europe (i.e. sealed bid single round, pay as bid auctions and integrated auctions or ascending clock uniform price auctions and sealed bid single round, uniform price auctions).
-There are, however, also some points in common, with both methodologies:
+As Box 4.6 highlights, there are some marked differences between the auction formats used by National Grid and those used for interconnection capacity in Europe (that is, sealed bid single round, pay as bid auctions and integrated auctions or ascending clock uniform price auctions and sealed bid single round, uniform price auctions).
+There are, however, also some points in common:

-- using less sophisticated auction formats for shorter-term products (e.g. day-ahead and within day) to enable the auction to be concluded more rapidly; - reserving a fixed proportion of baseline capacity for shorter-term auctions, to ensure that market participants have some flexibility to manage their portfolios in the short-term and to enable new entrants to access capacity; and - using the regulated tariffs as the auction reserve price.
+- using less sophisticated auction formats for shorter-term products (such as day-ahead and within day) to enable the auction to be concluded more rapidly - reserving a fixed proportion of baseline capacity for shorter-term auctions, to ensure that market participants have some flexibility to manage their portfolios in the short-term and to enable new entrants to access capacity - using the regulated tariffs as the auction reserve price.